SIE 525: Overview

 - Although subject to change, grades are proposed to be weighted as follows:

-• 10% – a detailed review of a book that addresses contemporary information systems law or policy issues (there may be a book club option)
+• 10% – a detailed review of a book by a group of 3 to 4 class peers for a book that addresses contemporary information systems law or policy issues.
+Note: You must be part of a team and all team members receive the same grade.

-• 25% mid-term exam – involves a complex legal scenario involving several conflicts that you as a hypothetical attorney will need to analyze and resolve for your client
+• 0% mid-term exam – (no midterm exam this semester – a midterm may replace completion of paralegal badges for those choosing not to pursue the badges) – typically involves a complex legal scenario involving several conflicts that you as a hypothetical attorney will need to analyze and resolve for your client

 - Was my response among the top five responses in terms of being comprehensive, accurate, insightful and thoughtful?